 - We used version 1.01 of the groundwater availability model for the Brazos River Alluvium Aquifer released on December 16, 2016.
 See Ewing and Jigmond (2016) for assumptions and limitations of the model. - The groundwater availability model for the Brazos River Alluvium Aquifer contains three layers.
-Layers 1 and 2 represent the Brazos River Alluvium Aquifer and Layer 3 represents the surficial portions of the Carrizo-Wilcox, Queen City, Sparta, Yegua-Jackson, and Gulf Coast aquifers as well as various geologic units of the Cretaceous System. - Perennial rivers and streams were simulated using the MODFLOW Streamflow-Routing package and ephemeral streams, were simulated using the MODFLOW River package.
-Springs were simulated using the MODFLOW Drain package. - The model was run with MODFLOW-USG (unstructured grid; Panday and others, 2013).
+Layers 1 and 2 represent the Brazos River Alluvium Aquifer and Layer 3 represents the surficial portions of the Carrizo-Wilcox, Queen City, Sparta, Yegua-Jackson, and Gulf Coast aquifers as well as various geologic units of the Cretaceous System, including the Edwards and Trinity. - Perennial rivers and streams were simulated using the MODFLOW Streamflow-Routing package and ephemeral streams, were simulated using the MODFLOW River package.
+Springs were simulated using the MODFLOW Drain package.